Viral reference sequences

 There are three kinds of reference sets for virus sequences:

+Here we present a list of virus complete genomes gathered and manually checked from different annotation sources: GenBank, ViPR, Virus variation resource, IRD, HIV sequence database, Virology.ca.
 Data coming from these sources had to be curated.
 For example we have found 4845 complete segments of Bunyaviridae, but only 2514 are part of a really complete genome.

-Download Complete genomes(Vertebrate viruses) GenBank accession list in excel format
+Download Complete genomes(Vertebrate viruses) GenBank accession list in Excel format

 These files display: NCBI accession number of nucleotide sequence, virus species+isolate name